siljaros1994/Hugverk1/README.md

 Alexandra Björk Magnúsdóttir <br/>
 ## Verkefnið
 **DonorMatch** <br/>
 A website that connects individuals who seek sperm- or egg donors.
+User registers as a Donor (egg or sperm) or as a Recipient.
+Recipients can search for Donors via search bar and can favorite them.
+The donor can see recipients who have favorited them and can match with them.
+Matched donors and recipients can then message each other via Messages.
+If both parties are interested in booking a donation ...

 ## Structure and Run / Uppsetning og keyrsla
 Run in pgAdmin 4 / keyrið pgAdmin 4